History History of the Ropeway

 Cumulative number of passengers exceeded 10 million

-Model change of the first ropeway
+Model change of No.1 Ropeway

 Adoption of a novel “skeleton-type” design to allow passengers to enjoy the natural beauty of the Nabedaira Plateau spreading out below their feet.